BlockDevsUnited/BasicFrontEndTutorial/README.md

 - name: `setMood`, self explanatory
 - type: `function`, self explanatory
-- constant: should be `false` because this is a function that updates data
 - outputs: should be `[]` because this does not return anything
 - stateMutability: This is `nonpayable` because this function does not accept Ether
-- payable: 'false` since this does not accept Ether
 - inputs: this is an array of inputs to the function.
 Each object in the array should have `internalType`, `name` and `type`, and these are `string`, `_mood` and `string` respectively

 For `getMood`, we describe each field below:

 - name: `getMood`, self explanatory
 - type: `function`, self explanatory
-- constant: should be `true` because this is a function that retrieves data.
-Even though this is a function, it is basically a getter
 - outputs: this has the same type as `inputs` in `setMood`.
 For `internalType`, `name` and `type`, this should be `string`, `""`, and `string` respectively
 - stateMutability: This is `view` because this is a view function
-- payable: 'false` since this does not accept Ether
 - inputs: this has no arguments so this should be `[]`

 Your end result should look like this: